arnavk23/xdp-packet-processing/README.md

 # Kernel Bypass and User-Space Packet Processing with eBPF/XDP and AF_XDP

 ## Abstract
-This report presents a proof-of-concept pipeline for high-performance packet processing using eBPF/XDP and AF_XDP on Linux.
+This repository presents a proof-of-concept pipeline for high-performance packet processing using eBPF/XDP and AF_XDP on Linux.
 The pipeline demonstrates how packets can bypass the kernel networking stack, be redirected to user space for custom processing, and then be forwarded back to the kernel for normal handling.
 The setup uses a veth pair to simulate NICs, making it reproducible on commodity hardware or virtual machines.

 ## Introduction
 Modern networking applications require low-latency, high-throughput packet processing.
 Kernel bypass technologies such as eBPF/XDP and AF_XDP enable user-space applications to process packets directly, reducing overhead and increasing flexibility.
 This pipeline explores the practical implementation of such a pipeline and evaluates its behavior in a controlled environment.